Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 21. Gift Basket

-The versatility of gift baskets has kept demand high over the years, especially from the corporate sector.
-The US corporate gift market is predicted to cross $300 billion in revenue by 2024.
+Gift basket industry is growing steadily at 5%, with the market expected to reach $3459.3 million by 2032.
 If you’re an artistic entrepreneur, why don’t you grab this opportunity and start a gift basket business?
 It’s a great way to use your creativity and sell something that people will love.

 Before you get started, it’s to your advantage if you choose a niche and craft your marketing strategy.
 Having a strong online presence is crucial to your success, so it’s a good idea to start developing your website and social media accounts as soon as you decide on your branding strategy.
 Of course, it’s important to make your business legally compliant so you need to work on your regulatory requirements as well.